Control the game’s UI with code¶

 Signals are Godot’s version of the Observer pattern.
 They allow us to send out some message.
 Other nodes can connect to the object that emits the signal and receive the information.
 It’s a powerful tool we use a lot for User Interface and achievement systems.
-You don’t want to use them everywhere though.
+You don’t want to use them everywhere, though.
 Connecting two nodes adds some coupling between them.
 When there’s a lot of connections, they become hard to manage.
-For more information on check out the signals video tutorial on GDquest.
+For more information, check out the signals video tutorial on GDquest.

 Download and explore the start project¶